tidyverse/tidyverse.org/content/blog/dplyr-1-0-0/index.md

 A small teaser
 --------------

-The best way to find out all the cool new features dplyr has to offer is to read through the blog posts linked to above.
-But thanks to inspiration from [Daniel Anderson](https://twitter.com/datalorax_/status/1258208502960422914) here's one example of fitting two different models to here are bunch of cool features in one single example:
+The best way to find out about all the cool new features dplyr has to offer is to read through the blog posts linked to above.
+But thanks to inspiration from [Daniel Anderson](https://twitter.com/datalorax_/status/1258208502960422914) here's one example of fitting two different models by subgroup that shows off a bunch of cool features:

 ``` r
 library(dplyr, warn.conflicts = FALSE)